fukurosan/Jhaystack/docs/clustering.md

 KMeans will compute groups of documents based on a KMeans algorithm applied to the documents’ vectors.
 You can either supply the amount of groups to create, or let Jhaystack make a guesstimate.
 You can also specify how many cycles Jhaystack should loop through in trying to optimize the groupings.
 Beware of setting this to -1 since it could lead to very long cluster construction times for large datasets.

+This strategy requires a built index.

 The following options can be configured at **build time**:
  - **k**
    - **Description**: *Number of clusters.
 If set to -1 the optimal number will be estimated by the algorithm.*
    - **Type**: `number`
    - **Default**: `-1`
  - **maxRepetition**
    - **Description**: *Number of times to run the readjustment algorithm.
-A higher number becomes more accurate, a lower number executes faster at build time.*
+A higher number becomes more accurate, a lower number executes faster at build time. -1 means that the algorithm will keep going until change is no longer observed.*
    - **Type**: `number`
    - **Default**: `10`